Credit Card Consolidation

 Not sure which credit card consolidation option is right for you?
 Get a free, no-obligation debt evaluation from a certified credit counselor to identify the best option for your needs.

 Interest rates are on the rise right now.
-The Federal Reserve has raised the Federal Funds Rate three times this year.
-And they’re expected to continue raising it in 2019.
+The Federal Reserve raised the Federal Funds Rate four times in 2018.
+And they’re expected to continue raising rates in 2019, despite signs that the economy could take a turn for the worse this year.
 The Federal Funds Rate is the benchmark rate that lenders use to set interest rates on consumer loans and credit cards.
 Anytime the Fed has a rate hike, loan and credit card interest rates increase, too.

 In addition, many creditors are scaling back on credit card limits.
 They’re concerned that the economy is due for another downturn.
 So, they want to minimize the risk of customer defaults by reducing the amount of debt they can run up.

 All these factors combined mean that DIY credit consolidation solutions are less beneficial.
 You have shorter 0% APR periods on balance transfers and high interest rates on personal loans.
-While three years ago, you could qualify for a personal loan with a rate between 5-7%, now most rates are above 10%.
+While three years ago, you could qualify for a personal loan with a rate between 5-7%, now most rates are around 13% or higher.